 Functional Movement Screen (FMS)

 A Functional Movement Screen (FMS) is a series of standardised tests used to assess a worker’s functional and fundamental movement patterns.
-This type of functional assessment can be used to highlight an individual’s potential risk of sustaining a musculoskeletal disorder.
+This type of functional assessment test can be used to highlight an individual’s potential risk of sustaining a musculoskeletal disorder.

 Musculoskeletal injuries can negatively affect an individual’s productivity in the workplace, as well as their personal wellbeing, which is why it is imperative to monitor their functional capacity to ensure that preventive measures can be implemented where applicable.